krzysztofzablocki/Sourcery/README.md

 ### Per file code generation

-Sourcery supporte generating code in a separate file per type, you just need to put `file` annotation in a template, e.g.
+Sourcery supports generating code in a separate file per type, you just need to put `file` annotation in a template, e.g.

 ```swift
 {% for type in types.all %}